videlalvaro/videlalvaro.github.io/_posts/2013-06-03-writing-rabbitmq-plugins-with-elixir.md

 include ../umbrella.mk
 {% endhighlight %}

 The second one is a bit more involved.
-Here we specify the dependencies of our project and we tell the rabbitmq build system how to compile our Elixir code.
+Here we specify the dependencies of our project and we tell the RabbitMQ build system how to compile our Elixir code.

 {% highlight make %}
 DEPS:=rabbitmq-server rabbitmq-erlang-client elixir_wrapper